Postgraduate Research Handbook for Students and Supervisors

 International students who require a Tier 4 student visa

 The Home Office requires the University to take a copy of the passports and visas of all students who have a Tier 4 visa.
 In addition, the University must tell the Home Office if students holding a Tier 4 visa to study at the University of Glasgow do not register.
 If you have a Tier 4 visa you will therefore need to attend a Tier 4 Check-In event, organised by Registry before you begin your programme (or if you are already in Glasgow and are renewing your visa, as soon as you receive your renewal visa).
-For further information please consult Regsitry webpages for Tier 4 Visa.
+For further information please consult Regsitry webpages for Immigration Compliance Team.

 The Registry also has a responsibility to collect visa details of international students on non-Tier 4 visas.